macel94/cloudnativeblazorpong/README.md

 execute the blazor server and you should be good to go

 # To Scaffold
-dotnet ef dbcontext scaffold "Name=ConnectionStrings:AzureSql" Microsoft.EntityFrameworkCore.SqlServer -o .\src\BlazorPong.Web\Server\EFCore\Models -c PongDbContext --no-onconfiguring --project .\src\BlazorPong.Web\Server
+dotnet ef dbcontext scaffold "Name=ConnectionStrings:AzureSql" Microsoft.EntityFrameworkCore.SqlServer -o .\EFCore -c PongDbContext --no-onconfiguring --project .\src\BlazorPong.Web\Server -f